Personnel & Hours

-Construction Official: Peter Voros
+Construction Official: Peter Voros / Tues 10:30 am – 12:30 pm

 The Construction and Inspection Office provides inspection and enforcement of all Construction Codes relating to the construction, maintenance, use and occupancy of buildings and structures.
-The administrative code that is used throughout New Jersey is known as the Uniform Construction Code (UCC).
+The administrative code used throughout New Jersey is known as the Uniform Construction Code (UCC).
 The UCC adopts other National Code Books as the technical text for each discipline.
 Subcodes include building, plumbing, fire and electric.

 Construction Plans/Layout Drawings